uc-cdis/gen3-user-doc/docs/user-guide/data-contribution.md

 6. [Submit and validate project metadata tsvs](data-contribution/#6-submit-and-validate-project-metadata-tsvs)
 7. [Get and configure s3 data storage credentials](data-contribution/#7-get-and-configure-s3-data-storage-credentials)
-8. [Upload "raw" data to object storage](data-contribution/#8-upload-raw-data-to-object-storage) &nbsp;
+8. [Upload "raw" data to object storage](data-contribution/#8-upload-raw-data-to-object-storage)

-* NOTE:  Gen3 members are encouraged to submit multiple projects to the commons.
+\* NOTE:  Gen3 members are encouraged to submit multiple projects to the commons.
 To do so, repeat steps 2-8 above.

 * * *